himotoyoshi/carray/docs/authoring/CallCfunc.md

   operands (`fsync == '1'`) use `ca_attach` + `ca_sync`.
 This honors the
   input-only-operand invariant (no giant-parent materialise from a shrinking input view).
+- **Raising** — the callback may `rb_raise` to refuse a value.
+The bridge then detaches and frees what it holds before the exception propagates;
+  so does a raise while reading an input (a conversion that fails).
+The outputs are left partly written: treat them as undefined.
 - **Scalar fold-back** — rank-0 outputs are returned as plain Ruby scalars, matching CArray's scalar surface.